-

 - S. V. Egorov

-The drainless basins are widespread in the zones of steppes, semi-deserts and deserts over a vast area, from Transbaikalia in the east to the Black Sea in the west.
+Drainless basins are widespread in the zones of steppes, semi‑deserts and deserts over a vast area, from Transbaikalia in the east to the Black Sea in the west.
 Sometimes they reach considerable sizes and great depth.
-Morphology, geological structure of the basins, their origin are very diverse, but all of them are united by one common feature — absence of runoff.
-The feeding conditions of lakes located at the bottom of many basins are also diverse.
-The main sources of feeding of these lakes include waters of: 1) surface runoff, including carved waters; 2) large reservoirs; 3) groundwater; 4) artesian waters.
+The morphology, geological structure, and origin of the basins are very diverse, but all of them are united by one common feature — the absence of outflow.
+The recharge conditions of lakes located at the bottom of many basins are also diverse.
+The main sources of recharge for these lakes include: 1) surface runoff, including river waters; 2) large water bodies; 3) groundwater; 4) artesian waters.

 -